Tesla Model S Ultimate Buyers Guide

 Other alternatives

-The Model S had the top of the EV rung to itself for many years but it has now had some notable competition from Porsche and Audi.
-While the Model S is larger than both of those models, from a performance and driving pleasure perspective with a luxurious cabin and a depth of engineering both the Taycan and the e-tron GT are alternatives at the $100k+ price point.
+The Model S was top of the EV ladder for many years but it has now had some notable competition from a range of manufactures including BMW, Porsche and Audi.
+For ultimate luxury and tech, aside from the full self driving aspect, the BMW i7 is now probably the best mist luxurious EV you can travel im other than a Roll Royce.
+From a performance and driving perspective, no car competes witht the Plaid in a straight line, but the Taycan is a much more rewarding drive.
 The Taycan is also available in a variety of form factors including one with mild off-road capability, and/or an estate or shooting brake layout.
 The preference really comes down to what you value in the car.
 The Tesla still generally wins on straight-line performance, access to the supercharging network and some quirky features like the yoke steering wheel, but as rewarding drivers cars go, especially in the corners, or the quality of the interior, the others have the edge in our assessment.

 Model S naming convention